 Rents are normally quoted calendar monthly, and payable monthly in advance.
 The tenant is usually also responsible for Council Tax, Water Rates, Oil, Gas, Electricity and Telephone costs as well as TV licenses.
 All rents are payable by bank standing order to our company bank account.

-As a minimum we will require satisfactory references from your employer (or college), and a previous or current landlord.
+As a minimum we will require satisfactory references from your employer and a previous or current landlord.
 We may also require a personal reference, and sometimes a guarantor.
 In addition a credit check will be undertaken.
 We may use the services of an independent referencing company to obtain and evaluate these references.
 We are also required by law to check your 'Right to Rent' eligibility, we are required to check (in your presence) and take copies of your relevant identity document.